MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02-generative-ai.md

     - Microsoft Foundry
 ---

-# Explore generative AI in Microsoft Foundry
+# Explore generative AI in Microsoft Foundry (deprecated)

+> **Note**: This exercise is deprecated, and will be deleted soon.
+Consider completing the replacement exercise at <https://go.microsoft.com/fwlink/?linkid=2347367>.

 Generative AI describes a category of capabilities within AI that create content.
 People often interact with generative AI that has been built into chat applications.
 In this exercise, you try out generative AI in Microsoft Foundry portal, Microsoft's platform for creating intelligent applications.

 This exercise takes approximately **20** minutes.